ads1986/congestion-tax-calculator/java/README.md

 ### The job done

-In the 4 horas to do this assignment, the following tasks was prioritized and complited :
+In the 4 horas to do this assignment, the following tasks was prioritized and completed :

 Included Spring Boot